Skip to main content

 Myth-Busting

-5 Scholarship Myths Costing You Money (And What to Do Instead)
+5 Canadian Scholarship Myths Costing Students Money (2026)

 Every year, Canadian students leave thousands of dollars on the table because of things they believe about scholarships that are simply not true.
 They convince themselves they do not qualify.
 They decide the effort is not worth it.
 They wait too long.
 And they graduate with debt they did not need to carry.